 - 1. Looked after and previously looked after children

 - 2. Exceptional social/medical need

 - 3. Children of a member of staff

 - 4. Siblings

 - 5. \Children attending Badshot Lea Village or Folly Hill infant schools

-- 6. Children for whom William Cobbett Primary School is their nearest school

-- 7. Any other children
+- 6. Any other children

-\ Criterion 5 will only apply to children who attend Badshot Lea Village or Folly Hill infant schools in Year 2 and will not be applied once a child has left these schools h) Woking
+\ Criterion 5 will only apply to children who attend Badshot Lea Village or Folly Hill infant schools in Year 2 and will not be applied once a child has left these schools i) Woking